Emulating the logistic map with totalistic cellular automata: Introduction

+Let us denote by $x=x(t)$ the ratio of the number of animals at time $t$ with respect to the maximum population size.
+Neglecting spatial correlations, and assuming non-overlapping generations, the logistic map is

+where $x'\equiv x(t+1)$.
+For vanishing values of $x$ this equation gives and exponential growth $x'=ax$, but when $x$ become comparable with one, the growth rate diminishes.
+Since $0\le x \le 1$, the control parameter $a$ is limited to the interval $0\le a \le 4$.

-As noted already in the title of May's work~\cite{May1976}, by varying $a$ we get an interesting bifurcation diagram for the long-time values of $x$, as shown in Fig.~\ref{fig:logistic}.
+As noted already in the title of May's work~\cite{May1976}, by varying the parameter $a$ we get an interesting bifurcation diagram for the long-time values of $x$, as shown in Fig.~\ref{fig:logistic}, where we observe fixed points, limit cycles and chaotic oscillations.

-It is therefore natural to investigate which kind of microscopic models can give origin to a macroscopic dynamics equivalent to that of the logistic map.
-A similar problem has bees studied in Ref.~\cite{Dzwinel2009}, and the conclusions there are that some two-dimensional Boolean cellular automaton, coupled with random scattering of site values (random walks of individuals) and increasing neighborhood size, can effectively give origin to behavior of the average ``density'' of ones similar to that of the logistic map.
+The logistic map, Eq.~\eqref{eq:logistic}, is a mean-field description which neglects spatial correlations.
+It is interesting to investigate which kind of microscopic model can give origin to such a macroscopic dynamics.
+A similar problem has been addressed in Ref.~\cite{Dzwinel2009}, and the conclusions are that some two-dimensional Boolean cellular automata, coupled with a random scattering of site values (random walks of individuals) and increasing neighborhood size, can effectively give origin to behavior of the average ``density'' similar to that of the logistic map.

-Indeed, the logistic map is a kind of mean-field equation, and therefore, in order to have collective ``chaos'' (i.e., an irregular behavior of the average density), one need to homogenize the population and destroy local correlations, otherwise one gets patches of incoherent oscillations, as already noticed by Boccara et al.~\cite{Boccara1994} when trying to reproduce the behavior of the Lotka-Volterra equations.
+We can generalize this approach by investigating the conditions under which the mean-field description of a Boolean cellular automaton becomes similar or equal to the logistic map.
+Since there is no reason to prefer a particular ordering in the neighborhood of a cell, we restrict our investigation to the symmetric case, in which each neighbor contributes the same, i.e., totalistic cellular automata.
+In order to accommodate for a continuous control parameter $a$, we first investigate probabilistic automata, leaving the study of a deterministic one to the last part of this work.

+However, in a numerical implementation one needs to randomize the configuration in order to destroy the local correlations and approximate the mean-field description.
+This is particularly important for the values of parameters for which the mean-field description gives chaotic oscillations of the density.
+If the configuration is not homogenized, one rather obtains incoherent oscillations of local patches, which globally corresponds to noisy oscillations of the density around a fixed value, as already noticed by Boccara et al.~\cite{Boccara1994}.
+The homogenization goal can be achieved for instance using a shuffling procedure~\cite{Boccara1992}.

-However, the shuffling of a configuration is a process that is difficult to control, in the sense that is it not easy to measure the degree of randomness induced.
+However, the shuffling of a configuration is a process that is difficult to control, in the sense that it is not easy to impose a given degree of randomness.
+We can instead choose at random the neighbors of each cell, a procedure which is much easier to control, as illustrated in Section~\ref{sec:micro}.